Your Kids Tooth Extraction

 Regular dental check-ups and X-rays can help monitor wisdom teeth growth and identify potential reasons for wisdom teeth removal, which may include:

-- Not Enough Space – The jaw, particularly of a younger teenager, may not physically have enough room for this final set of molars so a child tooth extraction may be necessary.
+- NOT ENOUGH SPACE – The jaw, particularly of a younger teenager, may not physically have enough room for this final set of molars so a kids tooth extraction may be necessary.

-- Cavities or Gum Disease – Since located so far back in the mouth, wisdom teeth can be hard to properly brush and floss, allowing for plaque buildup.
+- CAVITIES & GUM DISEASE – Since located so far back in the mouth, wisdom teeth can be hard to properly brush and floss, allowing for plaque buildup.
 Over time, this can lead to decay.

 Follow Up Care for A Child Tooth Extraction

 The mouth heals very quickly, particularly for young ones.
 It is normal to have some bleeding after a kids tooth extraction, which can be treated with sterile gauze.
 It is best to avoid rinsing the mouth for 24 hours.
 This ensures that the blood clot that forms over the affected area stays in tact and helps to prevent the risk of dry socket.
 Dry socket occurs when the hole in the gum and bone where the tooth once was is exposed and becomes infected.